Bhargab04/Student-Union-DAO/README.md

 +----------------+       +-----------------+       +----------------+
 ```
 Contract Address
 Note: The contract has not been deployed yet.
 You will need to deploy this smart contract to an Ethereum network to get an address.
-For testing, you can deploy it to a testnet like Rinkeby or Ropsten.
+For testing, you can deploy it to a testnet like Rinkeby or Ropsten.(need to be done)

 # Future Scope
 Advanced Proposal Features: